Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

     print fahrenheit
     puts "."

 celsius should be inputted as integer not a string so it should be

-temp_convert(celcius)
-   farenheit = (celcius *9/5.0) + 32
-   return farenheit

-the cel

  ##   The following code looks for the first two elements that are out of order and swaps them; however, it is not producing the correct results.
 Rewrite the code so that it works correctly.